The Ultimate Sales Machine by Chet Holmes

 Final Verdict: Who Should Read This?

-Avoid it only if you’re looking for quick hacks or motivational fluff.
+Avoid it only if you are looking for quick hacks or motivational fluff.
 This book is not a motivational speech.
-It’s a toolkit for transformation.
+It is a toolkit for transformation.

 In Closing

-I feel grateful that The Ultimate Sales Machine came into my life when it did as a gift from my organization and as a part of Mr. Motilal Oswal’s philosophy of excellence.
+I feel grateful that The Ultimate Sales Machine by Chet Holmes came into my life when it did, as a gift from my organisation and as a part of Mr Motilal Oswal’s philosophy of excellence.

-This isn’t just a book.
-It’s a manual for mastery.
+This book indeed is a manual for mastery.

 Read it.
 Reread it.
 Apply it.
 And then pass it on to someone else who wants to grow.